10 Mind-Blowing Video Games Like "The Witcher 3: Wild Hunt" That Will Take Your Breath Away

 What games are like The Witcher 3: Wild Hunt?

-Finding games like The Witcher 3 is hard.
-Nothing comes even remotely close to what this game has to offer (Except Skyrim).
+Finding games like The Witcher 3 is hard as nothing comes even remotely close to what this game has to offer (Except Skyrim).

 It’s is a huge game - so huge that I barely scratched the surface even after being over 50 hours into it.
 After a few hours, I realized how humongous its medieval world is.
 Every time I felt like I know how things will turn out, The Witcher 3 always amazed me with its variety of quests and new areas.